-- Move to a safe location. - ◆ Call 911 to report the emergency (see "what to report" below). - ◆ Be aware that the 911 system by be overwhelmed due to the volume of calls. - ◆ Prior to emergency: Program non-emergency police department line, (501) 450-3111, into your cell phone. - ♦ What to report: - Your specific location building name and office/room number. - Number of people at your location. - Injuries number injured and type of injuries.
+- Move to a safe location. - Call 911 to report the emergency (see "what to report" below). - Be aware that the 911 system by be overwhelmed due to the volume of calls. - Prior to emergency: Program non-emergency police department line, (501) 450-3111, into your cell phone. - What to report: - Your specific location building name and office/room number. - Number of people at your location. - Injuries number injured and type of injuries.

 - Information on assailant(s) location, number of suspects, race/gender, clothing, description, physical features, type of weapons (rifle, shotgun, or handgun), backpack, shooter's identity, number of shots fired, etc.

 - Secure immediate area:

 - Lock and/or barricade doors.

 - Turn off lights.

 - Close blinds.

 - Block windows.

 - Turn off radios and dim computer screens.

 - Keep calm, quiet and out of sight.

 - To protect yourself from gunfire, take cover behind thick desks, along concrete walls, and against filing cabinets.

 - Silence all cell phones in the immediate area.

 - If injured, place signs in exterior windows.

 - Leaving a secured area that is in danger of being directly engaged:

 - Consider risks before leaving.

 - Remember, the shooter generally will need to be stopped by an outside force.

 - Rescue attempts by occupants should only be tried if they can be accomplished without endangering lives.
 When in doubt, shelter in place and wait for instructions from emergency personnel.

 - Spread out

 - Pile desks in front of door

 - Throw books

 - First floor-consider leaving out the windows or doors in the classroom and proceed to the Emergency Assembly Area located on the east side of Laney-Manion Hall.

-- Suspicious Person

-- It is OK to inquire if you can provide assistance, but do not physically confront the person.

-- Do not let anyone into a locked building/office.